 If you’re opening a new bar or restaurant, creating a marketing plan is more than a good idea—it’s basically a requirement.
 A solid marketing plan will help steer the ship, providing you with steps for how to market your new establishment.
 When you’re the new kid on the block, marketing is everything.
 For the first few years of your restaurant’s life, getting people through the door is critical.
 But, marketing plans aren’t only meant for brand-new restaurants.
 Even longtime, community hotspots will need to periodically brush up on their marketing materials and overall strategy.
 Doing so can breathe new life into your establishment.
 Check out the most important steps in developing a great marketing plan for your bar or restaurant.

 Concepting your marketing plan for the year?
-Download the Provi Guide to Writing a Bar, Restaurant or Retail Shop Marketing Plan
+Download Provi's guide on writing a bar or restaurant marketing plan below!

 What is a Bar or Restaurant Marketing Plan?